johndreamfuture/git-lab/README.md

 ### Team Leader Does:
 1. On Github, click on the Pull Requests tab.
 You should see pull requests from all team members.

-1. Review pull request
+2. Review pull request
-1. As Git Master you will see the following (pic below)
+3. As Git Master you will see the following (pic below)
 - (If you set things up correctly only the git master will be able to see the add your review option)

 # ![](assets/review_merge3.png)
-1. Click on add your review
+4. Click on add your review
-1. Once reviewed you will be able to merge the pull request
+5. Once reviewed you will be able to merge the pull request

-1. Merge it
+6. Merge it

-1. Select the next pull request and notice there is most likely a merge conflict.
+7. Select the next pull request and notice there is most likely a merge conflict.

-1. Request the team member to resolve the merge conflict.
+8. Request the team member to resolve the merge conflict.

+<br><hr>
 ### Team member with a merge conflict

 1. Make sure you are on yourname-dev

 `git checkout your-name-here-dev`

-1. Get the **latest changes** from `dev` by running `git pull origin dev` (very important step).
+2. Get the **latest changes** from `dev` by running `git pull origin dev` (very important step).

-1. The text editor will highlight the merge conflict like so:
+3. The text editor will highlight the merge conflict like so:

 ```
 # git-group-practice